 - 1. Virtual cafe: This is an informal discussion forum where you can casually get to know each other and discuss things not related to the class.
 In the first week you will be required to introduce yourself in this forum.
 This forum will be available throughout the semester, but further use is optional. - 2.
 General questions forum: This forum is for general questions about course structure, course content, expectations about the syllabus or assignments, or any other clarifying questions for the course.
 Questions about course content (i.e. details about what you are learning) should not be in this forum.
 Posting to this forum is not required unless you have a question. - 3.
-Class content questions Forum: One or more new discussion forums will be set up every week for the one or more topics of that week.
+Class content questions forum: One or more new discussion forums will be set up every week for the one or more topics of that week.
 If you have trouble understanding any of the material you can ask questions (or read answers from other people's questions) here. - 4.
 Assigned discussion forum: Every week I will post one or more discussion topics that will ask you specific questions about the week's material.
 You will be required to post original comments on this forum and responses to your classmates posts.
 This is where most of our discussion will occur.
-Your participation in this forum is graded according to the guidelines below.
+Your participation in this forum is evaluated according to the guidelines that follow.

 Every week you will be asked to participate in one or more discussions on the Assigned discussion forum.
 For each discussion, you must provide at least three posts.
 One of these posts must be an original post answering the question(s) provided and the other two must be responses to others posts.
-All posts should be between 50-100 words.
+All posts should be between 40-100 words.
 Furthermore, each post must be placed on a different day of the week.
 Requiring all of us to participate on multiple days allows for a natural discussion to take place, but still allows flexibility in your schedule.
 Each discussion assignment will have further, more specific instructions.
+The discussions will be graded according to the rubric on the last page of the syllabus.